 Next you need a great cheese to put on top of the sauce.
-I love Cache Valley Creamery Cheese and their Shredded Mozzarella & Provolone Cheese is perfect for pizza.
-One eight ounce package is enough cheese to top 12 mini pizzas.
+Shredded Mozzarella & Provolone Cheese is perfect for pizza.
+One eight ounce package of these shredded cheeses is enough to top 12 mini pizzas.

 I bought mini pepperonis and a little chopped fresh basil to finish off the pizzas, but you can top the mini pizzas any way you like.
 In fact, I recommend letting the kids help you make their own mini pizza just the way they like them.
 Kids love helping in the kitchen.

 It would be fun to change them up and make Mini Taco Pizzas as well.
-You could spread them with refried beans or taco meat and top them with some Cache Valley Creamery Four Cheese Mexican Shredded Cheese.
+You could spread them with refried beans or taco meat and top them with some Four Cheese Mexican Shredded Cheese.
 The possibilities are endless!

 My husband, son and his girlfriend were my taste tasters when I made these and they gave them a thumbs up and said they tasted like regular pizza.
 I agree that it’s a fun, shortcut way to make a delicious, cheesy pizza!

 How to Make Mini Pizzas